daizyio/destruct-js/README.md

 ```
 const result =
-  new PayloadSpec()
+  new Spec()
     .field('javaClassIdentifier', UInt32, { shouldBe: 0xCAFEBABE })
-    .exec(Buffer.from([0xCA, 0xFE, 0xBA, 0xBE]))
+    .read(Buffer.from([0xCA, 0xFE, 0xBA, 0xBE]))
 ```

 Payload Specs
 ===

-The PayloadSpec object contains a number of methods that allow you to richly state the specification of your payload.
+The Spec object contains a number of methods that allow you to richly state the specification of your payload.
 As well as specifying fields using `.field()`, you can use other instructions to modify behaviour of the parser.

 Variable storage
 ---